coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 damage to undead creatures, who take 2d8 points of damage per round with no save.
-As a full attack action, the deity can generate up to three rays of scorching light that can strike targets up to a number of miles away equal to the deity's divine rank.
+As a full attack action, the deity can generate up to three rays of scorching light that can strike targets up to a number of miles away equal to the deity’s divine rank.
 Each ray deals 1d6 points of damage per 2 divine ranks.
 Undead take 1d12 points of damage per 2 divine ranks.